lisavineberg/feb-22/README.md

 - french translations are just whatever Google suggested
 - would spend more time structuring CSS (either modules, tailwind, styled components, etc)
+- I had come up with a decent sorting function for the mortgage products before I implemented zod and realized that there was only one valid product for each, and so sorting isn't really necessary :/
 - I randomly picked what "tags" to feature on a mortgage product card, as well as the sorting options ¯\_(ツ)\_/¯